Spartan Plumbing Inc Trucks

 Dry Trap

 If you plan to leave your home unoccupied for a month or longer, fill the traps with clean mineral oil before leaving.
-This mineral oil will not evaporate, as water inside of the trap can, and will continue to block sewer gasses until you return home and begin running water through the drains again.
+This mineral oil will not evaporate, as water inside the trap can, and will continue to block sewer gases until you return home and begin running water through the drains again.

 If your basement floor drain traps dry out frequently, have a licensed plumber replace your traditional traps with self-sealing interceptors.
 The seals on these traps continue to block sewer gas entry into your home after the traps dry out.